ValleyBell/MidiConverters/README.md

 This tool can convert the sequences from Model 2 sound ROMs to MIDI and export the samples to WAV or SF2 soundfonts.
 It was written based on a sound driver disassembly of Sonic the Fighters.

-So far only Sonic the Fighters and Fighting Vipers are supported.
-You need to select between those games by enabling a #define at compile time.
-It will then try to read the respective ROM files from the current directory.
+There seem to be 3 variants of the Model 2 sound driver.
+The converter currently only supports "version 2".
+The main test cases during development were Sonic the Fighters and Fighting Vipers.
 Byteswapped ROMs are detected and fixed automatically.

+M2_SndDrvList.txt contains a list of Model 2 games.
+It shows what sound driver versions they use and what ROM files are related to sound.

 Notes:
 * The sequences contain no tempo information, so don't expect the MIDIs to be printable.